Why choose SIP?

 Call Detail Records

 Call Data Records (CDR) is a useful feature, that gives helpful insights.
 It allows tracking of business call history in a certain time frame.
-With SIP trunk they can be analyzed almost instantaneous instead of having to wait for the phone bill until the end of the month.
+With SIP trunk they can be analyzed almost instantaneous instead of having to wait for the phone bill at the end of the month.

 HD Call Quality